 What to include on your graduate CV for IBM

-The final stage of IBM’s graduate application form is uploading your CV.
+The final stage of IBM’s graduate initial application form is uploading your CV.
 You’re given the option to use information from your IBM candidate profile in place of uploading a separate file, but in order to ensure you’ve included all the information that you need, it’s advisable to prepare your CV in a word processor beforehand and upload it.

 IBM doesn’t specify a particular type or style of CV for you to include, so there’s a degree of freedom for how you can approach putting your CV together.
 You can choose to follow a chronological structure, a skills-based structure or to put together a technical CV.
-However, it should always be specific to the role you are applying for and to IBM, and should be clear and easy to read.
+However, it should always be specific to the role you are applying for and to IBM and should be clear and easy to read.
 Even though you are uploading your CV online, you should still keep the length to either one or two sides of A4 and include your contact information.
 Format your CV as if it would be printed – you never know how the recruiters will view it.

-Your CV should include details about your education and outline relevant work experience and positions of responsibility, detailing some of the responsibilities and skills that you demonstrated in each position.
+Your CV should include details about your education and outline relevant work experience and positions of responsibility, detailing some of the duties and skills that you demonstrated in each position.
 As well as showing off your skills, you also want to show IBM that you have a range of experiences and that you are a well-rounded candidate.
 Don’t list all of your skills under one piece of experience; try and find the best example for each, even if the experience may not seem directly relevant to IBM’s graduate scheme.

 TOP TIP: Include a personal statement